toughpixels/toughpixels.github.io/content/tips/recreating-gerhard-richters-1024-colors-with-html/index.md

 ---
 title: Recreating Gerhard Richter's "1024 Farben" in HTML
+image: 2953.jpg
-description: Gerhard Richter's "1024 Farben" is a beautiful presentation of pseudo-random color blocks.
+description: Gerhard Richter's "1024 Farben" is a beautiful series of paintings that explores the presentation of randomly distributed color blocks.
 We'll recreate these paintings using HTML's Grid to create a canvas, then fill it in with random colors using JavaScript.
 tags:
   - HTML
   - CSS